DrewRoby/rubicon/README.md

 #### Low Priority
 * Redesign data model around [RedisGraph](https://oss.redislabs.com/redisgraph/) or some other graph db?
 You know, for kicks?

+#### Complete
+* Replace bootstrap with bulma
+* Add routes to app.py for existing templates (or rather, existing nav options)
+* /gamenav as implemented should be /seshnav

 #### Why?
 I had a long weekend of gaming with some friends, and along with standard coordination issues (who's bringing what game?
 What's our agenda?), I was interested in seeing metrics on what everyone thought of the games they played, how long they played them, how many sessions, &c.
 "Well," I thought, "I know how to fix this..."

+#### Dev Setup
+* SQLite DB does not persist from session to session, so:
+* Run `python manage.py makemigrations`
+* Run `python manage.py migrate`
+* Run `python manage.py createsuperuser --name='ChosenOne' --email='PartyingWithAnimals@TheDesert.com'`
+* The /admin route will now work properly.
+Log in, hang out, blow your mind, have yourself a gas.